-The U.S. Department of Health and Human Services (HHS), through its Office of Infectious Disease and HIV/AIDS Policy (OIDP), has developed a unique data visualization tool that will provide the federal government, Ending the HIV Epidemic jurisdictions, and stakeholders a site where validated data sources can be accessed for use in decision making to help reach the goal of the Ending the HIV Epidemic: A Plan for America (EHE) initiative.
+The U.S. Department of Health and Human Services (HHS), through its Office of Infectious Disease and HIV/AIDS Policy (OIDP), has developed a unique data visualization tool that will provide the federal government, jurisdictions, and stakeholders a site where validated data sources can be accessed for use in decision making to help reach the goal of the Ending the HIV Epidemic in the U.S. (EHE) initiative.

 Why was 2017 chosen as the baseline year?